 Utilization management is constantly evolving due, in part, to advancing technology and the intent to improve patient care and adherence to medications while reducing costs for all stakeholders.
 With an industry full of opportunities and challenges, knowing how and when to identify and act on them is crucial to optimizing outcomes.

-With help from a few experts in the PBM space, we’ve collected and explored some of the most impactful utilization management trends that are emerging in the industry.
+With help from a few experts in the PBM space, we’ve collected and explored some of the most impactful emerging trends that are affecting the future of utilization management.

 Arguably, one of the most significant advancements in utilization management is the ability to use real-time healthcare data analytics that provide a daily update of changes in the market.
 Benefits managers can construct and review reports that allow them to identify opportunities immediately and take action quickly.